 The difference between an advisory board and a working group is simple: an advisory board is put together to get opinions, while a working group is put together to get something done.

 They’re two very different tasks that require two very different skill sets.
-The problem occurs when the terms are mistakenly used interchangeably by those responsible for recruiting, and they wind up seeking out people for one who are clearly better suited for the other.
+The problem occurs when the terms are mistakenly used interchangeably by those responsible for recruiting, and they wind up seeking out people for one while they are clearly better suited for the other.

 On the flip side, working group members should be able to laser focus on a given task and do everything they can to see it through to fruition.
 They should feel comfortable as part of a team, they should be able to step up and become a leader when necessary and, at the same time, step back and become a follower when they recognize a better leader in their midst.